until

 EXIT STATUS

-The break and continue commands can be used within the until loop to alter its execution. break exits the loop prematurely, while continue skips the rest of the current iteration and proceeds to the next condition check.
+Within an until loop, the break and continue keywords can be used to alter the flow of execution. break immediately terminates the loop and continues execution with the command following done. continue skips the rest of the current iteration and proceeds to the next iteration, re-evaluating the test_command.

 HISTORY